How To Capture A Stray Dog?

 Once the dogs were secured in my car I immediately took the muzzles off so they could eat, breathe and drink more water turned and turned the air-conditioning up all the way.

 Luckily I had another person to monitor the dogs while I drove.
 But if you are not so lucky and don’t have an extra dog harness or dog crate lying around, be creative and find a way to make a dog comfortable and feel safe in a the car.
 That might mean driving very slowly, putting on your emergency car blinkers, putting on canine classical music, being silent or speaking calmly and softly.

 If I were by myself I would do my best to tie down a dog to a seatbelt or any tie-down in your car to keep a dog in place while I drive.
 The last thing you want is to get bitten while you drive or to get into an accident because of the dogs behavior in the back seat.

 Even a friendly dog can and will bite when they are stressed, afraid or in pain.
 All of these conditions are likely to be present when you encounter a stray dog so take precautions.

 After the boys were in my car, we proceeded to the veterinarian’s office where they began the road to recovery.
-It took several months of rehabilitation, training, rest and relaxation but they are now both in loving forever homes and are incredible family dogs that I still see regularly.
+It took several months of rehabilitation, training, behavior modification, desensitization and counterconditioing (D/CC) and rest and relaxation but they are now both in loving forever homes and are incredible family dogs that I still see regularly.